Carmel, Indiana: Great American Songbook Foundation

-The Great American Songbook Foundation is the nation's only foundation and museum dedicated to preserving the music of the early to mid 1900s.
+The Great American Songbook Foundation is the nation's only foundation and museum dedicated to preserving the music of the early to mid-1900s.
 The foundation is led by Michael Feinstein, who is also the artistic director of the Center for the Performing Arts.

+Christkindlmarkt

+Founded in 2017, under the direction of then Mayor James Brainard, Carmel Christkindlmarkt is an open air Christmas market known for its Glühwein Pyramid, a 33 foot structure lit with 3000 bulbs.
+The market is one of Indiana's top tourist attractions hosting over 400,000 visitors annually.

 Government

 The government consists of a mayor and a city council.
-The current mayor is James Brainard, who has served since 1996.
-The city council consists of nine members.
-Six are elected from individual districts and three are elected at-large.
+The current mayor is Sue Finkam, who has served since 2024.
+The city leans Republican on a municipal level, but also leans Democratic in state and national elections since 2020, and is generally socially liberal.

 Planned development

 In mid-2017, the city council was considering a multimillion-dollar bond issue that would cover the cost of roundabouts, paths, roadwork, land acquisition by the Carmel Redevelopment Commission and would include the purchase of an antique carousel from a Canadian amusement park for an estimated purchase price of CAD $3 million, approximately US$2.25 million.
-However, a citizen led petition drive against the purchase caused the city counsel to remove it from the bond issue.
+However, a citizen led petition drive against the purchase caused the city council to remove it from the bond issue.

 According to the Indiana Department of Local Government Finance, as of 2019 the City of Carmel had an overall debt load of $1.3 billion.